 Our team has had over two years of 1-1 conversations with volunteers and nonprofits.
-A recurring theme for everyone was it takes way too much time to find out if you “match” with a given cause or person.
+A recurring theme for everyone was it takes way too much time to find out if you “match” with a given mission.
 The relationship between volunteers and nonprofit staff is key to ensuring that there’s an ongoing volunteering commitment.

 We realized early on that we could really help the community by leveraging our connections to host nonprofit speed dating events.
-Unself covered the location and beer, coordinating 5 local nonprofit partners to table.
-We recruited active and potential volunteers from the Front Range, growing our attendance to almost 80 people per event.
+Unself covered the location and beer, coordinating 5 local nonprofit partners to table at each event.
+We recruited active and potential volunteers from the Front Range, growing our regular attendance to almost 80 people per event.

 From Beers & Volunteers, we not only helped nonprofits recruit new dedicated volunteers, but we also more than doubled our user and test participant bases.

 As the events grew, I recorded feedback from attendees, nonprofits, and our team on how to streamline the workflows.
 Pretty soon, we knew it was time to scale to hosting events in our app so that we could connect more like-people together.

 Our team met in early 2018 to begin to define what portion of volunteer opportunities would be most valuable and feasible to scale through our app.

 We started off the day reviewing a previous competitive analysis document my team mate Madeline Pickering and I put together on event-hosting apps.
 We then moved into an exercise where everyone brought a few product examples and whiteboarded how each competitor was uniquely solving a piece of the puzzle.
 My favorite examples were niche dating apps (Peanut) and fitness subscription services (Classpass) for their attention to surfacing what attributes matched users/studios together.

 After our team brainstorm, I was so excited about Events I took on the feature’s project management.
 I created a Notion project hub for our team so that we could share past work around this topic, ongoing designs and requirements, as well as keep track of meeting notes and important decisions.

 The scope of our project was a single event page template design that displayed the logistical info of an event with a volunteer-first approach (along with the back-end system that powered it).

 I sketched low and mid-fi wireframes after ongoing conversations with our Community Engagement team.
 My team mate Genevieve Nakos helped me with organizing content blocks and identifying the key pieces of information volunteers need prior to RSVPing for an event.
 Over a few iterations, we solidified the information hierarchy and informal tone of the UI copy, all the while working with our brand designer on UI critiques.

-As our events page designs progressed, I worked with our dev team to iterate on requirements and define our internal team product to add, edit, view and delete events from our system.
+As our events page designs progressed, I worked with our dev team to iterate on requirements for our internal team experience to add, edit, view and delete events from our back-end system.